ilrathCXV/Weapon-Armor-Trading-GAMMA-ilrathCXV/README.md

+## THIS MOD IS CURRENTLY NOT FULLY FUNCTIONAL - WAIT UNITL NEXT UPDATE FOR MORE INFORMATION

 **This mod is made for use with the S.T.A.L.K.E.R.
 G.A.M.M.A. modpack.
 Use with any other modpack will not be supported.**

 ## Description